-I adapted this recipe from Betty Crocker’s Cooky Book back in high school.
+I adapted my candy cane cookies recipe from Betty Crocker’s Cooky Book back in high school.
 The book is a keepsake of mine that I hope to give to one of my future children who will [ideally] share my love for the domestic stuff.
-Our version of the cookbook was printed in the year my Mommy was born and passed d down from my late great grandmother Pearlie Mae and so it’s very special to me.
+Our version of the cookbook was printed in the year my Mommy was born and passed down from my late great grandmother Pearlie Mae so it’s very special to me.

 Now that the sappy stuff is out of the way, on to the cookies themselves.
 These cookies are addictive.
 Like…shocked-to-look-down-at-your-plate-and-only-see-crumbs addictive.
 I guarantee you can’t eat just one!
 One of my closest cousins requests that I make them every year and she doesn’t let me hear the end of it if I don’t get around to it.
 Writing this post brings back so many memories of making a mess in my parents’ kitchen during winter breaks from school.
 The original recipe calls for separating and dyeing half the dough red then making twists using bits from each half to form truly candy cane shaped cookies.
 I did that the first couple of times I made them but always had leftover uncolored dough for some reason and would make simple little round cookies out of it.
 A bit of laziness and a desire to minimize my usage of artificial food coloring meant that I eventually just stuck with the simple round versions and kept it moving.

 Another helpful shortcut is to use pre-crushed peppermint bits rather than smashing candy canes.
 Unless you have some frustration to work out, this is the way to go.

 I just add them right into the dough.